umich-cphds/higlasso/cran-comments.md

 > in the Description field of the DESCRIPTION file.

-The only unexplained acronym in the DESCRIPTION is LASSO, which I think is common enough that that doesn't need to be explained.
+The only unexplained acronym in the DESCRIPTION is LASSO, which I think is common enough that doesn't need to be explained.

 > Please add \value to all .Rd files for exported functions and explain
 > the functions results in the documentation.